Brand Inspection Requirements

 Montana Law, 81-2-703 MCA, requires that all animals being brought into Montana be accompanied by a current Certificate of Veterinary Inspection (CVI - health certificate) and an import permit.
 This also applies to Montana livestock returning from out of state shows, etc. Import permits should be obtained by the Veterinarian issuing the CVI within 10 days prior to entry into Montana by calling 1-406-444-2976.
 There is no charge for the import permit.

 Negative test results for Equine Infectious Anemia (EIA) is required for imported horses.
-Tests from the 12 months prior to the date of entry is acceptable.
+Tests from the 12 months prior to the date of entry are acceptable.

 We do have a system by which we will issue ANNUAL import permits for horses for a fee.
 These annual import permits are valid for the calendar year in which they are issued.
 However, having an annual permit does not relieve the shipper from the responsibility of maintaining a current Certificate of Veterinary Inspection on the horses.
 To qualify for an annual import permit, you must have permanent (lifetime) brand inspections for your horses.
 The application is available on our website here.